the51craw/Integra7Random_Xamarin_Portable/README.md

 I have written this program for Windows 10 as a UWP solution.
 It is very useful, and I think many users of INTEGRA-7 would like it.
-However, most users of the INTEGRA-7 uses a MacBook or an iPad, so now my plan is to re-write it using the Xamarin platform.
+However, most users of the INTEGRA-7 uses a MacBook, an iPad, or even an Android tablet, so now my plan is to re-write it using the Xamarin platform.

 All that possibly can be implemented in common code goes into the